sanjaikumarv/interview-preparation-docs/React-js.md

 ## What is React Fiber?
 React Fiber is the underlying engine of React that enables asynchronous rendering, better performance, and smoother UI updates.

+React Fiber is the reconciliation engine of React — it’s how React efficiently updates the DOM and schedules rendering. enable features like concurrent rendering, better error handling, and fine-grained control over rendering priorities.

+## How does state management work in React?
+State management in React refers to how data is stored, updated, and shared across components.
+Two types
+  - Local State (Component Level)
+  - Lifting State Up
+  - Global level
+## How does useState work internally?
+When you call useState(initialValue), React
+ - Stores the state in a special internal structure
+ - Associates it with the component and the specific hook's order of execution
+ - On updates, it triggers a re-render, and during the next render
+ - React reuses the stored state value, not the initial one
+ -  component function runs again, but the state remains consistent due to how React tracks hooks

+## Explain rules of hooks.
+Why are they important?
+   - Only Call Hooks at the Top Level
+   - Only Call Hooks from React Functions

+## What is lazy loading in React?
+How is it implemented?
+  - Used to load a component only when it's rendered.
+  - The import() function returns a Promise, so the component is only loaded when needed.
+  - Loading component wrapped in the suspense component
+  - Suspense is handle loading state when the component load complete.
+  - Works well with React Router for route-based lazy loading.

+## How do you debug performance issues in a React app?
+  - We use React DevTools Profiler
+   - That will identify
+     - Which components re-render frequently
+     - Which ones take the most time
+     - Unnecessary renders

+## What are common mistakes you’ve made or seen in React development?
+  - Without using usecallback to create functions
+  - without using usememo for variable declaration
+  - That cause un-neccessary function and variable re-alocation cause component re-render
+  - Without using react memo to create component prevents un-necessary re-renders
+  - Incorrect hooks usage example
+    - Missing depdndancy array for useEffect
+    - import hooks in any level of component
+  - Component with too many responsibilities
+  - With out using key prop in list element
+  - Not handling errors Gracefully